bessinnica/Loc-markdig-azuredocs-test/articles/machine-learning/team-data-science-process/team-lead-tasks.md

 ### Mount Azure file storage with PowerShell from Windows

     wget "https://raw.githubusercontent.com/Azure/Azure-MachineLearning-DataScience/master/Misc/TDSP/AttachFileShare.ps1" -outfile "AttachFileShare.ps1"
     .\AttachFileShare.ps1

 You are asked to log in first, if you have not logged in.

-Click **Enter** or **y** to continue when you are asked if you have an Azure file storage information file, and then input the ***complete path and name** of the file you create in previous step.
+Click <strong>Enter</strong> or <strong>y</strong> to continue when you are asked if you have an Azure file storage information file, and then input the <em>**complete path and name</em>* of the file you create in previous step.
 The information to mount an Azure file storage is read directly from that file and you are ready to go to the next step.

 ![32](./media/team-lead-tasks/team-leads-32-attach-s1.png)